redox-os/website/content/news/this-month-250930.md

 <a href="/img/screenshot/ffplay-1080p-video.png"><img class="img-responsive" alt="ffplay playing a 1080p video" src="/img/screenshot/ffplay-1080p-video.png"/></a>

+## Massive Performance Improvement On RedoxFS

+Jeremy Soller implemented inode inlining for small files which resulted in a massive performance improvement and a reduction of context switches by a factor of 2 in all operation types.

+Wildan Mubarok measured that a benchmark to add packages to an existing QEMU image became 7.5 times faster!

+## LZ4 Compression On RedoxFS

+Jeremy Soller implemented LZ4 compression which saved storage space and improved performance.

 ## Redox on Google Pixel!

 Jeremy Soller successfully ported Redox to Google Pixel 3! currently only the screen is working.